 General considerations: Besides the "severity of illness", the following patient related factors should be taken into account when starting empiric antibiotic therapy for CAP.
-As discussed in Chapter 1b, S. pneumoniae is the most commonly isolated bacterial cause of CAP in the Netherlands.
+As discussed in Chapter 1b, S. 20 pneumoniae is the most commonly isolated bacterial cause of CAP in the Netherlands.
 In patients admitted at the ICU, S. aureus and gram-negative bacteria are encountered more frequently in comparison to patients treated at home or in the general ward.
 In up to half of CAP episodes no causative microorganism can be identified.
-There are no strong associations between COPD or influenza and particular pathogens, and therefore in general the choice of empiric antibiotic treatment in these patients is not different from that of other patients presenting with CAP14.
+There are no strong associations between COPD or influenza and particular pathogens, and therefore in general the choice of empiric antibiotic treatment 25 in these patients is not different from that of other patients presenting with CAP14.
 The incidence of a S. aureus pneumonia after an episode of influenza is very low in patients with non-severe CAP.
-In non-severe CAP it is therefore not recommended that S. aureus be covered by the empiric antibiotic regimen.
+In nonsevere CAP it is therefore not recommended that S. aureus be covered by the empiric antibiotic regimen.
 Only in critically ill patients with CAP after an episode of influenza, Aspergillus, Pseudomonas and S. aureus is found in a low proportion of patients.
-Also discussed in Chapter 1b, there is no
+Also discussed in Chapter 1b, there is no 30 literature on the empirical treatment of CAP patients with proven colonisation with P. aeruginosa.

-- 20 literature on the empirical treatment of CAP patients with proven colonisation with P. aeruginosa.
-However, due to the potential risk of an untreated P. aeruginosa CAP, covering of P. aeruginosa in empiric antibiotic treatment of patients with severe CAP with proven colonisation (<1 year) is recommended.
-Patients with severe CAP with proven colonisation with ESBL-producing Enterobacterales should also be empirically treated with covering of the ESBL-producing species15. - 25 Patients suspected of an aspiration community-acquired pneumonia do not require routine empiric treatment of anaerobic bacteria, which is in accordance with the recommendation for hospitalacquired pneumonia15.
+- However, due to the potential risk of an untreated P. aeruginosa CAP, covering of P. aeruginosa in empiric antibiotic treatment of patients with severe CAP with proven colonisation (<1 year) is recommended.
+Patients with severe CAP with proven colonisation with ESBL-producing Enterobacterales should also be empirically treated with covering of the ESBL-producing species15. - 35 Patients suspected of an aspiration community-acquired pneumonia do not require routine empiric SWAB/NVALT CAP guideline 2024 | 55 treatment of anaerobic bacteria, which is in accordance with the recommendation for hospitalacquired pneumonia15.
 Only in patients who present with CAP after gross aspiration metronidazole might be considered, in particular in patients treated with cephalosporins.
-Patients with parapneumonic effusion should be treated according to the NVALT guideline19.
-Finally, adaption of - 30 antibiotic treatment is not necessary for patients with CAP who recently stayed in a country with a high incidence of penicillin-resistant S. pneumonia.
+Patients with parapneumonic effusion should be treated according to the NVALT guideline20.
+Finally, adaption of antibiotic treatment is not necessary for patients with CAP who recently stayed in a country with a high incidence of penicillin-resistant S. pneumonia.

 Treatment of influenza.
-During annual epidemics of influenza, which usually occur during late fall through early spring in the Netherlands, influenza should be considered in patients presenting with influenza who have complicated illness, such as influenza pneumonia152.
+During annual epidemics of influenza, which usually occur during late fall through early spring in the Netherlands, influenza should be considered in patients presenting with CAP.
+Antiviral treatment with oseltamivir is recommended for patients with confirmed or suspected influenza who have complicated illness, such as influenza pneumonia154.
 This is in line with the ATS/IDSA guidelines10.
-Oseltamivir is the recommended antiviral medication of choice as Dutch viral surveillance and resistance data indicate >98% susceptibility among currently circulating influenza virus strains153.
-In the case of (suspected) oseltamivir resistance, treatment with zanamivir is recommended^{152,154}.
+Oseltamivir is the recommended antiviral medication of choice as Dutch viral surveillance and resistance data indicate >98% susceptibility among currently circulating influenza virus strains155.
+In the case of (suspected) oseltamivir resistance, treatment with zanamivir is recommended^{154,156}.